Updated: Sep 5

 So I was lucky at that time to be able to afford to go to the schools.

-I realize now that if it was not because of those English or rather bilingual education I guess, I wouldn't have the feel that I have now for English.
+I realize now that if it was not because of those English or rather bilingual education I guess, I wouldn't have the feeling that I have now for English.

 By feel I mean there are lots of things that I can learn from this language.